Hidden Corners of Los Feliz: The Quiet Spots Only Locals Know

 • Nature sounds

-• A break from the city without leaving the neighborhood
+• A break from the city without leaving the neighborhood.
+Perfect for morning walks with your dog or a quiet escape after exploring the Village.

 Hidden spots like this are part of why homes near Griffith Park remain so desirable — easy access to calm, natural spaces.